sargamt/convo-coach/README.md

 # ConvoCoach
-Elevate your pitch, perfect your performance
+Elevate your pitch, perfect your performance!
 A website that gives feedback on YOUR interviewing skills!
-Simply upload a recording of yourself for one of the following three modes, and read your displayed assessment!
+Simply upload a recording of yourself for one of the following three modes, and receive your displayed assessment.

 ## Features

-- **Behavioral Mode**: Test your behaviorial interview answers out on the criteria: tone, clarity, STAR method, relevance, confidence
+- **Behavioral Mode**: Analyze your behavioral interview answers based on tone, clarity, STAR method, relevance, and confidence.
-- **Technical Mode**: Test your technical interview answers out on the criteria: technical knowledge, problem solving, considering hypothetical scenarios, adaptability to changing requirements, design pattern
+- **Technical Mode**: Get feedback on your technical interview answers based on technical knowledge, problem-solving, considering hypothetical scenarios, adaptability to changing requirements, and design patterns.
-- **Elevator Pitch Mode**: Test your elevator pitch out on the criteria: tone and clarity, confidence and persuasiveness, engagement and hook, personal branding, invites further conversation
+- **Elevator Pitch Mode**: Assess your elevator pitch based on tone and clarity, confidence and persuasiveness, engagement and hook, personal branding, and how it invites further conversation.

 ## Technologies Used

-- Python
+### Frontend
+- **HTML5**: Structure and layout of the web application.
+- **CSS3**: Styling the interface, including animations and responsiveness.
+- **JavaScript**: Handles user interactions, uploads, and file processing.
+  - **Fetch API**: To handle file uploads and communicate with the backend.

+### Backend
+- **Python**: For server-side logic and processing.
-- Google Gemini AI API
+  - **Flask Framework**: Handles routing, file uploads, and integrates with the Google Gemini AI API.
-- HTML
-- CSS
-- JavaScript
-- Flask Framework
-- Tkinter
-- more...
+  - **Tkinter**: A simple GUI popup for displaying feedback on the server side.
+  - **Google Gemini AI API**: Provides intelligent feedback based on audio recordings.

 ## Installation / Setup
 1. Generate Google Gemini API key